shorepine/tulipcc/docs/tulip_api.md

 tulip.midi_local((144, 60, 127)) # send note on to local bus
 ```

+**See the [music tutorial](music.md) for a LOT more information on music in Tulip.**

 ## Graphics system

 The Tulip GPU consists of 3 subsystems, in drawing order:
- * A bitmap graphics plane (BG) (default size: 2048x750), with scrolling x- and y- speed registers.
+ * A bitmap graphics plane (BG) (default size: 1024+128 x 600+100), with scrolling x- and y- speed registers.
 Drawing shape primitives and UI elements draw to the BG.
  * A text frame buffer (TFB) that draws 8x12 fixed width text on top of the BG, with 256 colors
  * A sprite layer on top of the TFB (which is on top of the BG).
 The sprite layer is fast, doesn't need to have a clear screen, is drawn per scanline, can draw bitmap color sprites.